canonical/k8s-snap/docs/src/charm/howto/install-lxd.md

 # Installing to localhost/LXD

-The main [install instructions][install] work for most circumstances when you want to install Canonical Kubernetes from a charm.
+The main [install instructions][install] cover most situations for installing
+{{product}} using a charm.
+However, there are a few scenarios that require additional steps.
+These include: want to install {{product}} from a charm.
 There are a couple of scenarios which require some extra steps however.
+These
-These are:
+are:

 - deploying to the 'localhost' cloud
 - deploying to a container on a machine (i.e. when installing a bundle or using